 - Treble can be a bit hissy

 Another nice pair of headphones for your guitar practice are the Sony MDR7506.
 These headphones are designed to be practical, comfortable, and attractive.
 They are collapsible, which means that you shouldn’t worry much about their portability.
 Both the earcups and the headband have a nice padding that will help you feel comfortable while practicing your guitar.
-These headphones are also very durable and they will assist you in your practices for years to come.
+These one of best headphones for guitar amps are also very durable and they will assist you in your practices for years to come.

 Great features are not an issue when it comes to the features of the Sony MDR7506.
 The headphones have a 40mm PET diaphragm with neodymium magnets for greater sensitivity and better sound.
 The impedance level of the headphones is 63 ohms, which is a great impedance for a clear signal.
-The frequency response of these headphones is extended in the lower end and it ranges from 10Hz to 20kHz.
+The frequency response of these one of best headphones for electric guitar practice is extended in the lower end and it ranges from 10Hz to 20kHz.
 Furthermore, the headphones have a 3-meter-long cable that’s not detachable and it ends with a gold-plated connector for better signal pickup.

 The treble on the Sony MDR7506 can sound hissy at times.
 This doesn’t apply for all the higher frequencies, but you might experience a hiss once you hear some really high tones.
 However, the headphones produce great sounds throughout the rest of their frequency response range.

 - Great noise isolation

 - Two detachable cables

 - The bass is a bit weak